Decipher/textimage/README.txt

 - review routine to store effects - also check that sequence is based on weights
 - extension to be taken from image style when possible
-- review if logged messages should be pre-translated
 - use of gifTransparentColor in Textimage.php
 - field formatters to cache the image style in case of changes so that nodes can be refreshed